 (2) “LEV III” Particulate Standards.

 (A) Particulate Standards for Passenger Cars, Light-Duty Trucks, and Medium-Duty Passenger Vehicles.
 Beginning in the 2017 model year, a manufacturer, except a small volume manufacturer, shall certify a percentage of its passenger car, light-duty truck, and medium-duty passenger vehicle fleet to the following particulate standards according to the following phase-in schedule.
-These standards are the maximum particulate emissions allowed at full useful life.
+These standards are the maximum particulate emissions allowed at full useful life at the specified fleet percentages.
 All vehicles certifying to these particulate standards must certify to the LEV III exhaust emission standards set forth in subsection (a)(1).